mvasilenko/packer-sample/README.md

-# Packer Sample with Ansible
+# EXAMPLE - Packer build AMI image Ubuntu 16.04 LTS with Ansible

 Illustrate how to use Ansible as provisioner to Hashicorp''s Packer on creating AMI on EC2.